Quantanalyst/ansible-vagrant-web_application/README.md

 For this part, I use a Centos box provisioned by Hashicorp Vagrant and VirtualBox.
 You can use VirtualBox and VMware directly, but I prefer to use Vagrant as it gives me more features to configure my virtual machine.

-In this tutorial, I used the application developed by KodeKloud team [here](https://github.com/kodekloudhub/learning-app-ecommerce/tree/master).
-The instruction to run this application on a server with LAMP stack is provided on the application folder.
+In this part, I used the application developed by KodeKloud team [here](https://github.com/kodekloudhub/learning-app-ecommerce/tree/master).
+The instruction to run this application on a server with LAMP stack is also provided.